 Our Registration Statement relating to the IPO registered common stock, \$0.01 par value per share, with a maximum aggregate offering price of up to \$635,375,000.
 The Registration Statement was declared effective by the SEC on June 20, 2018.
-We sold a total of 32,500,000 shares of common stock in the IPO for gross proceeds of \$455.0 million.
-The IPO was completed on June 25, 2018.
+We initially sold a total of 32,500,000 shares of common stock in the IPO on June 25, 2018, for gross proceeds of \$455.0 million.
+We sold an additional 2,772,191 shares of common stock in the IPO on July 24, 2018, for gross proceeds of \$38.8 million, through the underwriters exercising the Option to Purchase Additional Shares.
 The joint book-running managers of the IPO were Goldman Sachs & Co.
 LLC, Citigroup Global Markets Inc., Barclays Capital Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated and Credit Suisse Securities (USA) LLC.
 The co-managers of the IPO were RBC Capital Markets, LLC, SunTrust Robinson Humphrey, Inc., Evercore Group L.L.C. and Ladenburg Thalmann & Co.
 Inc.

-The proceeds that we received from the IPO were \$427.7 million, net of the underwriting discounts of \$27.3 million.
-We also incurred other expenses related to the IPO, in addition to the underwriting discounts, of \$4.8 million.
+Total proceeds received from the IPO were \$464.2 million, net of the underwriting discounts of \$29.6 million.
+We also incurred other expenses related to the IPO, in addition to the underwriting discounts, of \$5.5 million.
 All of the underwriting discounts and other expenses were direct or indirect payments to persons other than: (i) our directors, officers or any of their associates; (ii) persons owning ten percent (10%) or more of our common stock; or (iii) our affiliates.
-The net proceeds from the IPO, together with the proceeds from the sale of 7,785,611 shares of common stock to an affiliate of Eldridge in the Concurrent Private Placement of common stock, were contributed to the Operating Partnership in exchange for a 68.3% interest in the Operating Partnership.
+The net proceeds from the IPO (including proceeds received pursuant to the partial exercise by the underwriters of the Option to Purchase Additional Shares), together with the proceeds from the sale of 7,785,611 shares of common stock to an affiliate of Eldridge in the Concurrent Private Placement of common stock, were contributed to the Operating Partnership in exchange for a 69.7% interest in the Operating Partnership.